mclemcrew/GSoC25/content/journal/gsoc_final_report.md

 **2. State Consistency**

 Managing state names across different synthesis stages proved challenging.
 The LLM would often generate different names for the same state in expert functions versus integration kernels.
-The solution involved validation and automatic correction of state references.
+The solution involved validation and context engineering to resolve.
+Also the more parameters in the model, the less it hallucinated these overall.

 **3. Context Management**

 The initial keyword-based context selection was too simplistic.
 Complex behaviors required multiple context modules, but including too much context degraded generation quality.
-Finding the right balance remained an ongoing challenge.
+Finding the right balance remains an ongoing challenge.

 ### Architectural Evolution Through Iterative Development

-The project's 12-week journey reveals crucial insights about LLM-based code generation:
+The project's 12-week journey essentially summed up a lot of the problems you'd find in the literature regarding LLM-based code generation for DSL:

 **Weeks 1-4: Finding the Right Abstraction**